dydxprotocol/v4-documentation/pages/validators/preparing_for_genesis.md

 git push origin $DYDX_MONIKER/gentx
 ```

-6. Create a pull request on the original `dydxprotocol/v4-testnets` repo.
+6. Create a pull request in the original `dydxprotocol/v4-testnets` repo.
 In other words, the `base repository` should be `dydxprotocol/v4-testnets` and the `base` branch should be `main`.

 7. Maintainers will review and merge the PRs.
 If you need any help, post in `#v-dydx-public-testnet-discussion`.